YvanMazy/TransferProxy/.github/README.md

 ## 📅 What is planned for the project?

-- Integrate the cookie system added in the same version, very soon.
 - Add official plugins for the most common uses, I am open to suggestions.
 - Probably other things that will come over time.